Wernfried/xml-twig/README.md

 npm install node-expat

 ```
 In my tests I parsed a 750 MB big XML file, the `node-expat` is around two times faster than `sax` (node-expat: 2:20 Minutes, sax: 4:20 Minutes).
 However, you may run into problems when you try to install the `node-expat` parser.
-That's the reason why `node-expat` parsers is not installed automatically.
+That's the reason why `node-expat` parser is not installed automatically.

 ## How to use it